How to Make DIY Beeswax Wraps

 2020 Update: Click here to see how I made simple linen beeswax wraps.

 I am always trying to find ways to cut down on plastic in my home.
 According to some recent estimates, if we don’t change anything, by 2050 there will be more plastic in the ocean than fish by weight.
 Ouch!!

 Not only that, there are numerous health concerns when it comes to plastic and food.
 I have eliminated pretty much any and all plastic items from my kitchen.
 What about saran wrap, though?

 Enter beeswax wraps.
-They are beautiful, re-usuable, and non-toxic.
+They are beautiful, reusable, and non-toxic.
 But when you buy them, they tend to be pretty expensive.
 My attitude?
 Oh, I can make those myself 😊

 After a little research, I figured out how I would make them.